bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Objects-in-Javascript-cc578a781e1d.md

 ### Reference

--   <span id="413d">Objects refer to each other, they don’t hold duplicate copies of data</span>
+-   <span id="413d">Objects refer to each other, they don't hold duplicate copies of data</span>

 ### Prototype

 -   <span id="b567">Every object has a prototype object from which it inherits properties</span>
--   <span id="943e">_Object.prototype_ comes standard with Javascript and is almost like a 'root parent’</span>
+-   <span id="943e">_Object.prototype_ comes standard with Javascript and is almost like a 'root parent'</span>

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*1MKtZt0a5gREie59" class="graf-image" /></figure>-   <span id="2293">The `Object.create` method is now available in ES5 (but the method is in the book if required for older versions)</span>
 -   <span id="5001">If an object does not have a property you ask it for, it will keep looking up the prototype chain until it finds it</span>